 Now or Never

 Now is an important idea.
-Study your assumptions.
-Re-consider your beliefs.
-And practice going quiet.
+It is important to study our assumptions and re-consider our beliefs.
+And we need to actually practice going quiet.
 Completely quiet.
-Because a profound silence deep within yourself is the only access point to Now.
-Only you can open that door and the key is to quiet your chattering story-telling ego.
-It’s a journey well worth it.
+Because a profound silence deep within ourselves is the only access point to Now.

 Good luck with your reading.